Murf vs ElevenLabs Pricing: Seats, Units and the 1-Seat Trap

 A character-metered plan makes script-volume math straightforward: estimate characters, add retakes, then compare allowance.
 An hour-metered plan makes production quotas easier, especially if the team knows how many lesson hours it creates each month.

 The wrong comparison is monthly sticker price.
-The right comparison is finished audio after retakes.
+The right comparison is finished audio after retakes — plus one structural catch on the Murf side: every self-serve tier, including $792-a-year Business, caps at a single editor seat (verified Jul 2026).

 How to run your own paid test